oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/admin-console.md

    **NOTE**: These instructions assume that you are installing and running the Remote Console Java program externally to your Kubernetes cluster.

 1. When you first connect your browser to the Remote Console, which is at `http://localhost:8012` by default, the console will prompt you with a login dialog for a WebLogic Server Administration Server URL.
 To give the Remote Console access to an Administration Server running in Kubernetes, you can:
    * Use an [Administration Server `NodePort`](#use-an-administration-server-nodeport).

    * Deploy a load balancer with [ingress path routing rules](#configure-ingress-path-routing-rules).

    * [Use a `kubectl port-forward` connection](#use-a-kubectl-port-forward-connection).

+   > Note: If you want to customize the Remote Console listen address,
+     then see [Specify a Listen Address for the Remote Console Host](https://github.com/oracle/weblogic-remote-console)).
+This is useful if you want to run the Remote Console on a different machine than your browser, or if you want the Remote Console to use SSL.

 #### Use an Administration Server `NodePort`

-For the Remote Console to connect to the Kubernetes WebLogic Server Administration Server’s `NodePort`, use the URL:
+For the Remote Console to connect to the Kubernetes WebLogic Server Administration Server’s `NodePort`, use the following URL after you have connected to the Remote Console with your browser and it prompts for the location of your WebLogic Server Administration Server:

 ```
 http://hostname:adminserver-NodePort/